top of page

 If you're on a tight budget, you can also take a train from Bangkok's Hua Lamphong station to Pak Chong.
 This is a slower and less comfortable option than the bus, but it's also the cheapest.
 The journey takes around 4-5 hours.

-No matter which transportation option you choose, be sure to plan and book in advance with the Asian Public Transportation form below, especially during peak season.
+No matter which transportation option you choose, be sure to plan and book in advance with the Asian Public Transportation form above, especially during peak season.
 And don't forget to bring your camera and a sense of adventure!

 Or